cloud-custodian/cloud-custodian/docs/source/azure/configuration/containerhosting.rst

 #############

 Configuration for the container host is provided as environment variables.
-See :ref:`azure_authentication` for authenticating the contaienr host.

-The identity provided to the container host must have the following roles in azure:

-- ``Reader`` and ``Storage Blob Data Contributor`` on the Storage Account that holds the policy files.

-- ``Reader`` and ``Storage Queue Message Processor`` on the Storage Account that the event queue will live in.

-- Any other roles that are needed to run the policies that the container host will run.
-For example, if there is a policy that filters the ``azure.vm`` resource, the ``Reader`` role will be required for the VMs that are in the container host's target subscription.

 There are several environment variables specific to the container host:

 +-----------------------------------+----------+---------------------------------------------------------------------------------------------------------------------------------------------------------------------+